-Officiant For the holy Church of God, that it may be filled with truth and love, and be found without fault at the day of your coming.
-For the worldwide Anglican Communion and the Church of the Province of South East Asia.
+For the holy Church of God, that it may be filled with truth and love, and be Officiant found without fault at the day of your coming.
+For the worldwide Anglican Communion and the Episcopal Church of South Sudan.
 For the Episcopal Church.
 For Sean, our Presiding Bishop.
 For our Diocese.
 For Daniel, our Bishop.
 For our parish.
 For our clergy, John and Rachel, who are on sabbatical, and our congregation, who are finding renewal this summer together.

-People Lord, hear our prayer.

-Officiant For those in positions of public trust that they may serve justice, and promote

-the dignity and freedom of every person.
+Lord, hear our prayer.
+People For those in positions of public trust that they may serve justice, and promote Officiant the dignity and freedom of every person.
 People Lord, hear our prayer.